How to Hit a Record Close Rate – The Anatomy of a Perfect Deal

 Even if a deal has to be approved by multiple decision makers, there is always an ultimate decision maker that has the formal or informal power to sign off a deal.
 This person (or sometimes group of people) will be part of the project regardless whether you meet them or not.

-In my experience, when sales reps actively engage with the EB, there’s a 90% chance that the deal will close on time.
+In my experience, when sales reps actively engage with the Economic Buyer, there’s a 90% chance that the deal will close on time.
 But let’s be clear, engaging the EB means more than just shaking his hand.

 It’s crucial not only to understand the EB’s criteria for a successful implementation, but to obtain a confirmation of their sponsorship of the deal (ideally along with an agreed close date as well).

-The stronger the relationship to the EB, the higher your chance to close.
+The stronger the relationship to the EB, the higher your chance to close a deal.

 The Right Solution Fit